timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 Voice Control, or Switch Control are examples of technologies that help users with motor disabilities.
 VoiceOver and Dynamic Font help people with vision impairments.
 While haptics and closed captions help those with hearing loss.

 Apps today heavily rely on visual components and touch interactions for navigation and actions.
 This can get especially difficult when you don't have these abilities.
-I highly encourage you to turn on Voice Over (with screen curtain) and Voice Control, to better understand how different they are.
+I highly encourage you to turn on Voice Over (with screen curtain) and Voice Control, to better understand how these technologies are used to navigate your app.

 ## UIAccessibility
 Most APIs we'll be looking at are grouped under `UIAccessibility`.
-Chances are you have seen some of these already, but may not yet know when or how to best use them.
+Chances are you have seen some of these already but may not know how to best use them yet.

 ### accessibilityLabel
-This label will be the first thing that is read out to VoiceOver user, and is displayed to Voice Control users for an element that offer user interaction.
+This label will be the first thing that is read out to VoiceOver user, and is displayed to Voice Control users for elements that offer user interaction.
 If you use standard UIKit components you will get this for free, as long as they display some sort of text.
 However if you have a button that relies completely on a visual icon to convey its purpose you need to add a label yourself:

 ```swift
 addButton.accessibilityLabel = NSLocalizedString("Add new flight", comment: "...")